 - Do not approach birds or nests.
 Avoid prolonged picnicking or sunbathing near plover nesting habitat. - Stay out of fenced or posted habitat areas, and do not approach fencing. - Dogs are prohibited on California State Parks coastal beaches unless specifically authorized.
-Where dogs are allowed, they must be on a leash. - Do not light fires or camp on the beach except in designated areas. - Dispose of garbage properly to avoid attracting gulls, ravens and other plover predators.
+Where authorized, dogs must be leashed. - Do not light fires or camp on the beach except in designated areas. - Dispose of garbage properly to avoid attracting plover predators.
 Do not feed any wildlife. - Equestrians must stay out of nesting areas.
-Observe posted restrictions and stay on wet sand in plover habitat. - Leave kelp and driftwood on the beach; it provides nesting and feeding habitat for snowy plovers. - Do not fly kites, hang glide or toss Frisbees or balls near snowy plover nesting habitat.
+Observe posted restrictions and keep to wet sand in plover habitat. - Do not collect kelp or driftwood from the beach; it provides nesting and feeding habitat for snowy plovers. - Do not fly kites, hang glide or toss Frisbees or balls near snowy plover nesting habitat.
 Fireworks are prohibited.
 Other activities causing disturbance may also be restricted. - Please report to park staff any nests, threats or disturbances to plovers.